 White House unveils U.S. strategic plan on AI.
 Here's what it includes.

-The Trump administration on Wednesday unveiled an AI Action Plan aimed at maintaining U.S. dominance in the artificial intelligence race.
+The Trump administration on Wednesday unveiled an AI Action Plan aimed at maintaining U.S. dominance in the rapidly emerging artificial intelligence field.
 The initiative is part of an ongoing effort the White House began earlier this year with an executive order removing AI guardrails imposed by the Biden administration.

 The plan, which includes more than 90 federal policy actions, broadly will:

-- Support the build-out of data centers, semiconductor fabrication plants and the electric grid
+- Support the buildout of data centers, semiconductor fabrication plants and the nation's electric grid;

-- Set guardrails on which companies the government contracts with in an attempt to route out "ideological bias" in chatbots
+- Create rules for government contractors in an attempt to eliminate "ideological bias" in chatbots;

-- Compel federal agencies to review their rules and repeal any that "hinder AI development"
+- Compel federal agencies to review their rules and repeal any that obstruct AI development;

-- Establish a program to deliver AI export packages — which will include hardware, models, software, applications and standards — to U.S. allies.
+- Establish a program to deliver AI export packages — including hardware, large language models, software, applications and standards — to U.S. allies.

 Mr. Trump is expected to speak about the new plan and sign related executive orders during a keynote address at an AI summit in Washington, D.C., on Wednesday.
-The unveiling will be co-hosted by the bipartisan Hill and Valley Forum and the All-In Podcast, a business and technology show hosted by four tech investors and entrepreneurs who include Trump's AI and Crypto Czar David Sacks.
+The announcement will be co-hosted by the bipartisan Hill and Valley Forum and the All-In Podcast, a business and technology show hosted by four technology investors and entrepreneurs who include Mr. Trump's AI and crypto czar David Sacks.

 "The goal here is for the United States to win the AI race," Sacks said during a press call with reporters Wednesday morning.